 Take a walking tour through the Victorian buildings of Gastown and learn some dark stories about intriguing Vancouverites.

-Play games and drink beer (or not) at Pub 340 Pinball Arcade on Cambie Street.
+Play games and drink beer (or not) at Glitch Retro Arcade Bar on West Broadway.

 If you visit during summer, be sure to check out the Stanley Park outdoor cinema.
 Pack some chairs, snacks and a top for later.

-Note: it is not advised to go to Stanley Park alone in the dark.
+Note: Going to Stanley Park alone in the dark is not advised.